cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 title: "Writing a Linked List in Rust: A Walkthrough"
 author: connor
 tags: rust data-structures deep-dive
-image: /assets/images/post_images/2023-07-01-link-image.jpg
+page_image: /assets/images/post_images/2023-07-01-link-image.jpg
 ---

 While Rust already has a [`LinkedList`](https://doc.rust-lang.org/std/collections/struct.LinkedList.html){:target="_blank"} data structure in the standard library, making your own is a fun and interesting way to learn more about Rust.

 By programming your own linked list in Rust, you'll learn more about Rust's language features, some foundational programming topics and how to work more peacefully alongside the infamous Rust *borrow checker*.

-I've struggled in the past to wrap my head around how the different features of Rust come together to make a linked list, but I've made a breakthrough in understanding that I am happy to share.
+I've struggled in the past to wrap my head around how the different features of Rust come together to make a linked list, but I've made a breakthrough in understanding that I'm happy to share.

 Let's get started!